shaisachs/origin-of-sadness/origin-of-sadness.md

 "Well, a sorceress who lives in the middle of a vast forest, of course.
 She must have been too busy helping little girls with their problems to bother brewing up potions."

-"I see."
 Henry picked up the dough that Sophie had rolled out, and carefully set it in the pie tin.
 He grabbed two spoons, handing one to Sophie, and they both began spooning the sticky mulberry jam into the pie.
-"So then - what did Stephie do?
-Was the sorceress able to help her at all?"
+"This story is very strange, Sophie.
+Was the sorceress able to help poor Stephie at all?"

 "Well, the sorceress taught Stephie an enchanted tune, you see.
 And she told Stephie that if she hummed that tune and thought of her climbing song, then she would remember the words to the song after all."

-"How marvelous!"
-Henry felt the door of the oven, to check that it was warm enough for the pie.
+Henry frowned, and decided better than to object.
+He walked over to the overn, felt the door to check that it was warm enough for the pie.
 "So Stephie was able to remember the lyrics, after all?"

 "Well, yes, but there was a problem.
 Because after Stephie returned from the forest, she tried what the sorceress had told her.
 And she found that she could remember the words, perfectly.
 But she had forgotten to ask the sorceress one other thing."

-Henry carefully set the pie in the oven, and removed his oven mitts.
-"What was that?"
+Henry carefully set the pie in the oven, and removed the oven mitts.
+He held his breath before asking, "What was that?"

 Sophie licked at a bit of jam on her thumb.
 "How to climb a tree!
 Stephie had forgotten how to climb a tree.
 When she got back home she found that she could sing her song perfectly well, but she didn't know what to do while singing it."